RaSeHo/DBI/README.md

 # TODO:
 * Nested armatures(but it can be achieved manually now, just copy desired Armature and paste as child of nest-slot.)
+* Texture Atlases support.
+* Packing to TA.
 * Add mesh-blend, like "die-Live2d-scum" does.
-* Texture Atlases support.
 * Fix vertex-oder for more accurate polygons (Mostly cosmetic change).
 * Fix inner vertex mess (Mostly cosmetic change)

 # NEXT STEP:
 * Add slotname parsing for apply masking.
-* Add bonename parsing for apply pendulum-physics.
-Or provided jiggle in 4.0.
 * Threat bounding boxes as collision shapes

 # USAGE: